Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Hawaii Stats and Trends

-- Hawaii has two wins against the spread in five games this season.
+- So far this year Hawaii has two wins against the spread.

 - The Rainbow Warriors have yet to cover the spread this year when underdogs by 10.5 points or more.

-- Hawaii's games this year have hit the over one time in four opportunities (25%).
+- Hawaii's games this year have eclipsed the over/under one time in four opportunities (25%).

-- Hawaii is 1-1 against the spread and 2-1 overall in games when it puts up more than 21.6 points.
+- Hawaii is 1-1 against the spread and 2-1 overall when the team records more than 21.6 points.

 - The Rainbow Warriors have turned the ball over four more times (11 total) than the Bulldogs have forced a turnover (7) this season.